Why California teens need mental illness education - The San Francisco Examiner

 Mental illness is the Voldemort of modern medicine.
 Relegated to the shadows and not to be named in public, its painful impacts on thoughts, feelings and behavior get amplified by isolation, misinformation and confusion.
 Historically, it is very hard to do something positive about a problem that society both shames and coaches us to ignore.

-SB 224 could ameliorate some of these Voldemortian effects.
-The bill, which is headed to Governor Newsom’s desk for possible signature Oct.
+Senate Bill 224 could ameliorate some of these Voldemortian effects.
+The bill, which is headed to Gov. Gavin Newsom’s desk for possible signature Oct.
 10, mandates that education about mental illness and mental health be incorporated into the standard curriculum for California middle and high school students.

 Ironically, in an unintended nod to the power of stigma, the bill uses the term “mental health challenges” in lieu of mental illness.
 It would be strange to refer to cancer as a physical challenge.
 Or diabetes, or heart disease, or asthma.
 And we generally don’t blame the victims of these illnesses for their conditions.
 A child with a compound fracture often returns to school after a hospitalization with a cast that is bright enough to compete with the sun.
 The entire class may take a moment to hear about how the injury was sustained, or the experience in the hospital and then take turns writing well wishes on the fluorescent cast.